CTSRD-CHERI/cheribsd-tutorial/src/c18n/README.md

 which could lead to arbitrary code execution.

-To understand the implications of the vulnerability, we can use `objdump` to see what data will be visible to a compromisdd main program.
+To understand the implications of the vulnerability, we can use `objdump` to see what data will be visible to a compromised main program.
 Run `objdump --full-contents` to hexdump the full program binary, whose `.text` and `.code` sections include those available to the program at run
 time: